 An attitude of gratitude must be a part of our daily life.
 We must celebrate thanksgiving everyday by giving thanks to God.
 As we celebrate Thanksgiving this week, here are some of my thoughts on what we should be thankful for during this time.

-First and foremost we must be Thankful to God.
-He is our creator and He is the one that provides for us.
+First and foremost we must be thankful to God.
+He is our creator and our Provider.
 By His grace we are able to wake up every morning.
-He is the One that provides new opportunities for us everyday.
+He is the One that gives us new opportunities for us everyday.
 The Holy Bible says “The steadfast love of the Lord never ceases; his mercies never come to an end; they are new every morning; great is your faithfulness.”- Lamentations 3:22-23(ESV)

 We should thank the Almighty God for all His blessings.
 We must be thankful for all the things that we are blessed with.
 We must intentionally take time to thank and honor God individually and as a family.

 Charlie “Tremendous” Jones said “We will be the same year after year, except for the people we meet and the books we read.”
 As we go through life we get to meet various people.
 Some people stay in our lives for a short time while others stay in our lives for a longer duration.
 Cherish your friendships.
 It is not enough to just say relationships are important.
-We must prove it by investing time in our relationships.
+We must intentionally invest time in our relationships.
 We must be a source of encouragement to the people we meet and add value to them.

 Maya Angelou said “People will forget what you said, people will forget what you did, but people will never forget how you made them feel.”
 Look for every opportunity to make a positive impact on the people you meet.
 We can also learn many things from various people along the way.
 Learn from every opportunity and also invest time in reading good books.
 Be around people who will encourage you and build you.